Academy of Country Music Awards: Venues

 The Academy of Country Music Awards were originally held at various locations in Greater Los Angeles through 2002.
-In 2003, the ceremony moved to Las Vegas, first at the Mandalay Bay Events Center through 2005 and later at the MGM Grand Garden Arena from 2006 to 2014.
-In 2015, the ceremony was held at AT&T Stadium in Arlington, Texas, in the Dallas–Fort Worth metroplex in 2015 to celebrate its 50th anniversary.
-The ceremony broke the Guinness record that year for Most Attended Awards Show, with 70,252 attending.
+In 2003, the ceremony moved to Las Vegas, first at the Michelob Ultra Arena at Mandalay Bay through 2005 and later at the MGM Grand Garden Arena at the MGM Grand from 2006 to 2014.
+In 2015, the ACMs were held at AT&T Stadium in Arlington, Texas, in the Dallas–Fort Worth metroplex to celebrate its 50th anniversary.
+It broke the Guinness record that year for Most Attended Awards Show, with 70,252 attending.

 The ceremony returned to the MGM Grand Garden Arena for 2016, then moved to T-Mobile Arena in Las Vegas for 2017.
 In 2018 and 2019, the show was again broadcast from the MGM Grand Garden Arena.
 In 2020 and 2021, the in-person ceremony in Las Vegas was not held due to the COVID-19 pandemic; the two ceremonies were held at various sites in Nashville, with the primary venues being the Grand Ole Opry House, Ryman Auditorium, and the Bluebird Café.

-The ACM confirmed a return to Las Vegas for 2022, with the ceremony scheduled to be held at Allegiant Stadium.
+The ACM confirmed a return to Las Vegas for 2022, with the ceremony held at Allegiant Stadium.